New ETA Scheme for 25th February 2026

 For both groups, the ETA enforcement date is a useful prompt to look at the wider immigration strategy.
 The question is how to make sure that digital permissions, visitor activity and sponsorship all work together in a way that stands up to Home Office scrutiny and supports the organisation’s commercial objectives.

 You will want to reduce the chance that a key visit fails at the gate, likely promoting a more robust appraisal about when visitor status is appropriate and when a proper sponsored route is needed.
-WE can advise if you have any concerns about permissions to visit the UK for work purposes, including what authorisation is required and what documents and evidence to travel with.
+We can advise if you have any concerns about permissions to visit the UK for work purposes, including what authorisation is required and what documents and evidence to travel with.

 Need Assistance?